 You also have a one-year scratch guarantee on your lenses.
 If your lenses get scratched within the year, Warby Parker will replace those lenses for you free of charge, this also includes non-prescription sunglass lenses.

 Warby Parker truly provides exceptional service when it comes to eyewear.
 They offer a great selection of frames and with the lenses included in the price you honestly couldn’t ask for a better deal.
-If you happen to be close by one of Warby Parker’s retailer stores I definitely recommend popping into one to check them out.
-There are many frames that are not available to be selected for the home try-on program but you will be able to try them on in store.
+If you happen to be close to one of Warby Parker’s retail stores I definitely recommend popping into one to check them out.
+There are many frames that are not available to be selected for the home try-on program but you will be able to try them on in-store.
 You can find a full list of Warby Parker’s retail locations here.

 If you are a prescription contact lens wearer be sure to check out where the [best places to buy contact lenses online] are, coupons & promo codes are available